 - Arduino Uno is a microcontroller board developed by Arduino.cc which is an open-source electronics platform mainly based on AVR microcontroller Atmega328.

-- The current version of Arduino Uno comes with USB interface, 6 analog input pins, 14 I/O digital ports that are used to connect with external electronic circuits.
+- The current version of Arduino Uno comes with a USB interface, 6 analog input pins, 14 I/O digital ports that are used to connect with external electronic circuits.
 Out of 14 I/O ports, 6 pins can be used for PWM output.

 - It allows the designers to control and sense the external electronic devices in the real world.

-- This board comes with all the features required to run the controller and can be directly connected to the computer through USB cable that is used to transfer the code to the controller using IDE (Integrated Development Environment) software, mainly developed to program Arduino.
+- This board comes with all the features required to run the controller and can be directly connected to the computer through a USB cable that is used to transfer the code to the controller using IDE (Integrated Development Environment) software, mainly developed to program Arduino.
 IDE is equally compatible with Windows, MAC or Linux Systems, however, Windows is preferable to use.
 Programming languages like C and C++ are used in IDE.

-- Apart from USB, battery or AC to DC adopter can also be used to power the board.
+- Apart from USB, a battery or AC to DC adopter can also be used to power the board.

-- There are many versions of Uno boards available, however, Arduino Nano V3 and Arduino Uno are the most official versions that come with Atmega328 8-bit AVR Atmel microcontroller where RAM memory is 32KB.
+- There are many versions of Uno boards available, however, Arduino Nano V3 and Arduino Uno are the most official versions that come with the Atmega328 8-bit AVR Atmel microcontroller where RAM memory is 32KB.

 Features of Arduino Uno Board

-- Arduino Uno comes with USB interface i.e. USB port is added on the board to develop serial communication with the computer.
+- Arduino Uno comes with a USB interface i.e. USB port is added on the board to develop serial communication with the computer.

 - Atmega328 microcontroller is placed on the board that comes with a number of features like timers, counters, interrupts, PWM, CPU, I/O pins and based on a 16MHz clock that helps in producing more frequency and number of instructions per cycle.

 - There are 14 I/O digital and 6 analog pins incorporated in the board that allows the external connection with any circuit with the board.
-These pins provide the flexibility and ease of use to the external devices that can be connected through these pins.
+These pins provide flexibility and ease of use to the external devices that can be connected through these pins.
 There is no hard and fast interface required to connect the devices to the board.
 Simply plug the external device into the pins of the board that are laid out on the board in the form of the header.